Aaroney13/dbk_consulting/README.md

 Question: What words should be used to create headlines that get more views?

 # Things to do:
-1. Choose additional categories to analyze
+1. Keywords to analyze based on wordclouds for each category
-2. Download graphs/excel files with higher performing articles
-3. Test, is there a correlation between higher no. keywords and views/searches?
+2. Test, is there a correlation between higher no. keywords and views/searches?
-4. Test, chi square, keywords in category vs non-keywords in category
+3. Test, chi square, keywords in category vs non-keywords in category
-5. Test client given keywords
+4. Test client given keywords
-6. Test performance of individual sports and 'gamers'
+5. Visualize performance of individual sports and 'gamers'

 # Steps Taken: